kpirnie/the-cache-purger/source/readme.txt

 = Why would I need this plugin? =

-Do you need to manually clear your server-side caches everytime you modify your site?
+Do you need to manually clear your server-side caches everytime you modify your site, what about automating it, or need to do it in CLI?
 If yes, then this is for you.
-It automates this process for you.

-Even if you don't, there are still some server based caches that need to be purged that this plugin attempts to take care of.
+= How do I utilize the CLI cache clearing? =

+Shell into your server and run the command `wp the_cache purge`.
+Please note that if you are a root user, you may need to add the `--allow-root` argument.
+Also note, that if yout site is a network, you will need to add the url argument for the site you want to purge... `--url=http(s)://yoursite.com`

 == Screenshots ==